panchalsagar1815/Cross-Language-Information-Retrieval/README.md

 Storing an inverted index to efficiently document, given a query term.
 Implementing querying with BM25.
 Test runs.

 So for our first task, we'll load the devel. docs file, extract and tokenize the terms, and store them in a Python dictionary with the document IDs as keys.
+We took the default values for k1 and b (1.5 and 0.5), which seemed to give good results.
+Although these parameters may be altered depending on the type of data being dealt with.

+Now we create a method to retrieve the query component and another method that will use the previous ones and retrieve the relevant documents for a query, sorted based on their ranks.